samlist21/Dewey/README.md

 - [X]Get Motor run working without delay() code
 - [X]Dewey needs a re-charge.
 Batteries were at 11.98VDC - Plug in for a day
 - [ ]Put Drive.c Back into MotorRun and figure out why it is not compiling
-- [ ]Get sendSerialDewey.py working with python3
+- [X]Get sendSerialDewey.py working with python3 -
 - [ ]Get GLCD working with when python3 is available.
 GLCD only works with python3
 - [ ]Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
 - [X]Fix image program to not overwrite images but figure out what the next image number is and store that number.
 - [ ]Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
 - [ ]Rename sendSerialDewey.py to Dewey.py.
 Clean up git code
 - [ ]Remove all test and demonstration code that is not used.
-- [ ]Get autonomous mode working.
+- [ ] Get autonomous mode working.
 Dewey drives around by itself.
-- [ ]Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.
+- [ ] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.
-- [ ]Should do a sudo apt-get upgrade.
+- [ ] Should do a sudo apt-get upgrade.
 Possibly will break some things so need to be careful when we want to do this.
 Test on home Pi setup first, before library setup.
-- [ ]Get Dewey Video working
+- [ ] Get Dewey Video working
-- [ ]Add Microphone to Dewey
+- [ ] Add Microphone to Dewey
-- [ ]Get Dewey voice recognition working
+- [ ] Get Dewey voice recognition working
-- [ ]Figure out how to break this file into multiple files.
+- [ ] Figure out how to break this file into multiple files.
 It is getting too long.
+- [ ] Fix rogue acrrige returns from Arduino.

 ## Wish List